eduquiroz22/my-portfolio/README.md

 ### **[Analysis of Particle Detection Data from UMSA](https://eduquiroz22.github.io/Cota-Cota/)**

 - **Objective**:
-  Analyze particle detection data provided by UMSA ("Universidad Mayor de San Andŕés" from La Paz, Bolivia), which involved working with large datasets from scintillators and Cherenkov detectors.
+  Analyze particle detection data provided by UMSA ("Universidad Mayor de San Andrés" from La Paz, Bolivia), which involved working with large datasets from scintillators and Cherenkov detectors.

 - **Achievements**:
   Developed algorithms to structure large volumes of data and detect peaks in signals.
 Applied the Skewed Voigt model for peak fitting, which facilitated accurate analysis of particle detection events.